Michael McFadyen's Scuba Diving Web Site

 Photo from Hi8 Video

 Of course, this is a dive only for the very experienced and properly equipped.
-Not only do you need twin tanks (88 cf preferably), you need spare air, oxygen, proper deco bars, safety sausages, reels etc etc.
+Not only do you need twin tanks (88 cf at least), you need spare air, oxygen, proper deco bars, safety sausages, reels etc etc.

 As an extra to the thrill of the wreck, divers often encounter sharks on this dive.
 On my first dive here we saw three or four bronze whalers swim past us as we ascended the anchor line.
 Friends on another boat only 50 metres away at the same time were hassled by more than 30 sharks.
 They ended up leaving the water before their indicated deco time was up they were so threatened by the swarming sharks.
 The wreck itself is covered in some of the most colourful growth that you will ever see.
 The soft corals almost glow in the reds, greens, yellows and purples that are lit up by your torch.